 All Interests: Leukemia, Esophageal Cancer, Lung Cancer, Cancer, Anemia, Colorectal Cancer, Breast Cancer

-Dr. Erik Askenasy is a general surgery and colon & rectal surgery specialist.
-Clinical interests for Dr. Askenasy include colon cancer, incontinence, and crohn's disease.
-Dr. Askenasy is in-network for Blue Cross/Blue Shield, Blue Choice, Blue Cross Blue Shield Bronze, and more.
-He is a graduate of the University of Texas Medical School at Houston.
-He trained at a hospital affiliated with Baylor College of Medicine for residency.
-His hospital/clinic affiliations include Memorial Hermann Southeast Hospital, Memorial Hermann Sugar Land Hospital, and Houston Methodist.
-New patients are welcome to contact Dr. Askenasy's office for an appointment.
+Dr. Erik Askenasy is a specialist in general surgery and colon & rectal surgery.
+He works in Houston, TX, Sugar Land, TX, and Webster, TX.
+These areas are among Dr. Askenasy's clinical interests: colon cancer, incontinence, and crohn's disease.
+He honors Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.
+He graduated from the University of Texas Medical School at Houston and then he performed his residency at a hospital affiliated with Baylor College of Medicine.
+Dr. Askenasy's hospital/clinic affiliations include Memorial Hermann Southeast Hospital, Memorial Hermann Sugar Land Hospital, and Houston Methodist.
+He is accepting new patients.

 Relevant Interests: , colon cancer, Crohn's disease, hemorrhoids